 Most ransomware uses the AES algorithm to encrypt fles, though some use alternative algorithms.
 To decrypt fles, cyber extortionists typically request payment in the form of Bitcoins or online payment voucher services, such as Ukash or Paysafecard.

 The standard rate is about $500, though we’ve seen much higher.
 Cyber criminals behind ransomware campaigns typically focus their attacks in wealthy countries and cities where people and businesses can afford to pay the ransom.
 In recent months, we’ve seen repeated attacks on specific verticals, most notably in the local government sector.

 Step Ahead will help the customer build a cyber security policy if one is not already in place.
 The following steps will be advised and implement by Step Ahead for its customers.

 How Ransomware Protection Works?

-First, you don’t need to pay the ransom to get your data back.
-Second, since you are restoring to a point-in-time before the ransomware infected your systems, you can be certain everything is clean, and the malware cannot be triggered again.
+Firstly, you don’t need to pay the ransom to get your data back.
+Secondly, since you are restoring your data to a point-in-time before the ransomware infected your systems, you can be certain everything is clean and the malware cannot be triggered again.

 Step Ahead’s data protection allows users to run applications from image-based backups of virtual machines.
 This capability is commonly referred to as “recovery-in-place” or “instant recovery.”
 This technology can be useful for recovering from a ransomware attack, because it allows you to continue operations while your primary systems are being restored with little to no downtime.
 Step Ahead leverages Datto’s version of this business saving technology is called Instant Virtualization, which virtualizes systems either locally or remotely in a secure cloud within seconds.
 This solution ensures that businesses stay up-and-running when disaster strikes.